MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 ### Restrictions and Considerations

 * Trusted workspace access is only supported for workspaces in Fabric capacities (F64 or higher).
-* If a workspace with a workspace identity is migrated to a non-Fabric capacities or Fabric capacity less than F64, trusted workspace access might stop working after an hour.
-In case of SQL endpoints with managed shortcuts to storage accounts, the shortcuts may stop working after ninety minutes, or when the SQL endpoint cache is refreshed on demand.
+* If a workspace with a workspace identity is migrated to a non-Fabric capacity or Fabric capacity less than F64, trusted workspace access might stop working after an hour.
+In the case of SQL endpoints with managed shortcuts to storage accounts, the shortcuts might stop working after ninety minutes, or when the SQL endpoint cache is refreshed on demand.
 * Pre-existing shortcuts created before October 10<sup>th</sup>, 2023 don't support trusted workspace access.
 * Connections for trusted workspace access can't be created or modified in **Manage connections and gateways**.
 * If you reuse connections that support trusted workspace access in Fabric items other than shortcuts, or in other workspaces, they might not work.
-* Only the organizational account or service principal must be used for authentication to storage accounts for trusted workspace access.
+* Only *organizational account* or *service principal* must be used for authentication to storage accounts for trusted workspace access.
 * Pipelines can't write to OneLake table shortcuts on storage accounts with trusted workspace access.
 This is a temporary limitation.
-* A maximum of 200 resource instance rules.
-For more information, see [Azure subscription limits and quotas - Azure Resource Manager | Microsoft Learn](/azure/azure-resource-manager/management/azure-subscription-service-limits)
+* A maximum of 200 resource instance rules can be configured.
+For more information, see [Azure subscription limits and quotas - Azure Resource Manager | Microsoft Learn](/azure/azure-resource-manager/management/azure-subscription-service-limits).
 * If a resource instance rule for a Fabric workspace is removed, trusted workspace access may stop working after an hour.
 In the case of SQL endpoints with managed shortcuts to storage accounts, the shortcuts might stop working after ninety minutes, or when the SQL endpoint cache is refreshed on demand.
 * Resource instance rules for Fabric workspaces can only be created through ARM templates.
 Creation through the UI isn't supported.